telerik/document-processing-docs/getting-started/Installation/nuget-packages.md

 * __Telerik.Windows.Documents.SpreadsheetStreaming:__ The main package for generating huge spreadsheet files while using minimum resources.
 * __Telerik.Windows.Zip:__ The package is required when working with zipped formats, such as `DOCX` and `XLSX`.
 It can be used as a standalone library as well.
 * __Telerik.Windows.Zip.Extensions:__ The package provides methods for working with files and platform specific operations.
+* __Telerik.Windows.Documents.CMapUtils:__ Provides a default implementation for providing the data of a predefined CMap table by a given name.

 ## Packages for .NET Standard 2.0